How to Organize a Halloween Party Fast

 Caution: One of the little ones will inevitably want the face.
 They will require supervision with the toothpicks.

 aTurn on youtube and play Sneaky Snake

 Serve with a veggie tray, strawberries, and the juice boxes.

 The girls always arrive at Grama’s house expecting to do a craft of some sort.
 Even before I started blogging I always kept a big box of craft paper, glue, felt, and stickers for them.
 Now, of course, I have more craft stuff than ever and the little ones remember that.

 Cut out the side of the pumpkin like an extremely large window.

-For dinner I bought two good quality large rectangular pizzas.
+For dinner, start with two good quality large rectangular pizzas.
 Bake the pizzas as directed.

 In the meantime cut the mozzarella cheese slices into ghost shapes.

 When the pizza comes out of the oven, top with the slices.
 The hot pizza will melt the cheese a little bit allowing the shapes to stay ghostly.

 Out of necessity corners had to be cut wherever I could, the pizzas weren’t homemade the decorations weren’t either, but we made some memories.
 The girls really loved the Sneaky Snake.
 Typically I am a complete planning nut, last minute anything makes me beyond anxious, but sometimes you just have to fly at it.